kavsingh/kavsingh/src/content/experience/02-ourhome.md

 print: true
 ---

-[OurHome](http://ourhomeapp.com), an app to help families organise their households.
+OurHome was an app to help families organise their households.

-- Cordova app built on Backbone, deployed on iOS, Android, and as a web-app. (transitioning to Capacitor, React and TypeScript).
+- Cordova app built on Backbone, deployed on iOS, Android, and as a web-app. (transitioned to Capacitor, React and TypeScript).
 - Mobile-first design, dealing with deployment fragmentation and making engineering / design decisions to address device and webview implementation quirks.
 - Working in a small team of developers allowed insight into the implementation of the Python (Django) API, and a strong voice in design decisions.